25-hydroxy vitamin D test

 - Use of certain medicines, including phenytoin, phenobarbital, and rifampin

-Low vitamin D levels are more common in African-American children (especially in the winter), as well as in infants who are breastfed only.
-Low vitamin D levels have also been associated with an increased risk of developing cancer.
-For more information, see the article on vitamin D deficiency.
+A low vitamin D level is more common in African-American children (especially in the winter), as well as in infants who are breastfed only.
+A low vitamin D level may be associated with an increased risk of developing cancer.

-Higher-than-normal levels may be due to excess vitamin D, a condition called hypervitaminosis D.
+A higher-than-normal level may be due to excess vitamin D, a condition called

 Veins and arteries vary in size from one patient to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.